Yes, here you have 8 hours of free video workshop.

 For this segment, Patrick explains how he prepares the model for working in the dark.
 He also explains eye sensitivity and how to deal with models that have sensitive eyes.
 He then teaches how to light the models face first using different styles of light and why it is important that this step is done first and only once.

 08 - EFFECTS

 Building upon the information in the previous segment, Patrick now moves into the more creative background lighting effects.
 He demonstrates different lights and how to create mood and texture in the space around the model.
 The end results are absolutely stunning, all of the images you see are straight out of the camera without any photoshop or alterations.

 09 - AIRBRUSH

-During the final segment with a live model, Patrick continues to build and teach additional lighting techniques that he using when shooting portraits.
-He focuses mainly on soft airbrush like lighting on the models face then continues adds drama in the background with more effects and lights.
+During the final segment with a live model, Patrick continues to build and teach additional lighting techniques that he used when shooting portraits.
+He focuses mainly on soft airbrush-like lighting on the model's face then continues to add drama in the background with more effects and lights.

 10 - POST

 Patrick goes to great lengths to get remarkable images straight out of the camera but understands that sometimes some post-production might be required.
 During this segment, he takes one of the images from the workshop and demonstrates some of his favorite post-production tools and tricks.